software-students-spring2024/1-specification-exercise-team8/README.md

 ## Product Vision Statement

-Revolutionizing the world of live of events by empowering the attendees to directly influence the musical journey during an event through a very intuitive app, bringing about further engagement and satisfaction of attendees and DJs, hence making the events a lot more interactive and fun.
+Revolutionizing the world of live events by empowering the attendees to directly influence the musical journey during an event through a very intuitive app, bringing about further engagement and satisfaction of attendees and DJs, hence making the events a lot more interactive and fun.

 ## User Requirements